develoPPP Project – Improving working and living conditions for coffee smallholders in Colombia

-The International Center for Tropical Agriculture (CIAT) in Colombia has conducted a detailed baseline study within the seven pre-selected regions and provided the project with key baseline information that allow strengthening the impact, sustainability, scope and quality of interventions through
+The Alliance of Bioversity International and the International Center for Tropical Agriculture (ABC) in Colombia has conducted a detailed baseline study within the seven pre-selected regions and provided the project with key baseline information that allow strengthening the impact, sustainability, scope and quality of interventions through

 - identified social, environmental and economic challenges that make coffee production risky, volatile and unappealing for young adults

 - identified main drivers that make young people emigrate from the coffee fields, obstacles for young adults to engage in coffee farming and aspects that create attractiveness to them

 - identified possible target region(s) for project implementation and main topics for the project’s training program

 The main findings of the baseline study can be found in the presentation and minutes below.

 Multistakeholder workshop to discuss results of the baseline study

 4C prepared and conducted a multistakeholder workshop, having invited different actors from the coffee sector, including local government, coffee producers, actors from the coffee industry, NGOs, and research institutions.
 The workshop served to discuss about the results of the baseline study conducted by ABC and to discuss about challenges and improvement areas for coffee farmers and possibilities to better integrate young adults into coffee production.
 The aim of the workshop was to identify important issues to be addressed in the training program of the project and to discuss about important criteria to be considered when selecting the implementing region(s).

 The main findings from the baseline study and multistakeholder workshop can be found in the presentation and minutes below.